Reesekin/CSE412Project/README.md

 How to run:
 1. In your command prompt run 'npm i' to install all the dependencies
+2. The default port is 5432 for the postgres server and 3000 for the express server (Make sure they're not used by anything else and change if needed)
-1. Then run 'node index.js'
+3. Then run 'node index.js'
-2. Go to your browser and type in 'localhost:3000/'
+4. Go to your browser and type in 'localhost:3000/'